kissmetrics/km-support/_posts/2012-10-19-top-vs-bottom.md

 layout: post
 title: Installing KM Code on Top vs. Bottom of the Page
 categories: troubleshooting
-author: Eric Fung
 summary: Should I put the KM code at the top or bottom of my pages?
 ---
+* Table of Contents
+{:toc}
+* * *

 We recommend placing the KISSmetrics snippet in the `<head>` section for best performance.
 The browser loads a page from top to bottom.
 By placing the snippet on the top of your page, it increases the likelihood that the KISSmetrics code will pick up the activity before the user leaves the page.
 For example, people may land on your site and then immediately click on something before the whole page has finished loading.

 The KISSmetrics snippet is asynchronous, which means it will not delay the loading of the rest of your page.
 There is no harm to placing it at the top immediately before the closing `</head>` tag.